 For category 1 countries, the health certificate must reflect that no cases of rabies have been reported in the country for at least six (6) months prior to date of export.

-You must apply for a dog license as well as an import license from the the Agri-Food and Veterinary Authority (AVA) at least 30 days prior to your pet entering Singapore from any country.
+You must apply for a dog license as well as an import license from the the Animal and Veterinary Service (AVS) at least 30 days prior to your pet entering Singapore from any country.

 Ticks & Tapeworm Treatment

 Before your cat or dog can enter Singapore from any country, it must have be treated against internal and external parasites within 2 and 7 days of export.

 If your pet is entering Singapore from a Category 1 or 2 country, it will not be subject to quarantine as long as requirements have been met.
 If your pet is entering from a Category 4 country, it will be subject to 30 days of quarantine.
 If your pet is entering Singapore from a Category 3 country it will be subject to 10 days of quarantine if the titer test was done 4 months or more prior to import and your pet was re-vaccinated after the test, else it will be subject to 30 days of quarantine.

 All quarantine is served in the Sembawang Animal Quarantine Station.
 Reservations for quarantine will need to be made at least 3 months ahead of entry.

 Pets should enter Singapore via the Singapore Changi Airport or the Tuas Checkpoint from Malaysia.
 Notification must be provided at least 5 days in advance when entering by land.

 Notice should be given at least 5 days in advance of arrival to the AVS so they will be available to inspect your pet upon landing.